erduotong/nuitka-doc-zh/docs/--help.md

     --list-package-dlls=LIST_PACKAGE_DLLS
                         Output the DLLs found for a given package name.
                         Default not done.
+    --list-package-exe=LIST_PACKAGE_EXE
+                        Output the EXEs found for a given package name.
+                        Default not done.

   Control the warnings to be given by Nuitka:
     --warn-implicit-exceptions